Inside: The sweetest candy bar birthday cake

-The candy cake is bound to be a showstopper at any party.
+This candy bar birthday cake is a total showstopper at any party.
 Just in time for my Halloween sweet tooth to come to life.

 I mean… candy stacked as high as imaginable!
 I’m not sure I’ve ever seen something I adore quite this much.

-To make the candy cake you will need:
+To make the candy birthday cake you will need:

 - Candy in various forms – we found it best to use larger boxes for the bottom layers, lose candy for the top and small bars/boxes for filling in